 Responsiveness and creative thinking can certainly make a difference, especially for advertisers that combine e-commerce activities with brick and mortar stores.
 Only by focussing on the digital activities, they were able to lower the financial impact of a crisis as much as possible, all while learning about digital marketing and its potential.

-It is obvious that the “Corona-effect” is not over yet, and will have an impact on the overall revenue of these companies.
+It is obvious that the “corona-effect” is not over yet and will have an impact on the overall revenue of these companies.
 But we can also see that a quick and creative action can lead to better than expected results.
 It even resulted in more digital maturity for those who dared to focus, choose and act in an agile way.
-Let us show you in two client cases, from ZEB and Neuhaus.
+Something our clients ZEB en Neuhaus weren't afraid to do.

 E-commerce cases during COVID-19: ZEB and Neuhaus

 For the social campaigns, the most conversion-oriented campaign layers were scrutinized in search of good optimizations.
 This is an approach that Grava believes in and has been using for much longer.
-Now ZEB is feeling the results of this approach, in a sustainable manner.
-When all physical stores were closed until further notice, the webshop sales picked up again.
-With a lot of unknown parameters, such as income loss and anxiety for the virus and the financial consequences for our economy, the outcome was extremely unpredictable.
-In this context, it is an advantage if you, as an advertiser, can rely on a solid, well-thought-out e-commerce strategy.
-And this definitely reflected in the results.
-Between March 19 and March 29 , ZEB's online revenue increased by 183% compared to the same period last year.
+Now ZEB is feeling the results of this approach in a sustainable manner.
+When all physical stores were closed until further notice, the web shop sales picked up again.
+With a lot of unknown parameters, such as income loss and anxiety for the virus and the financial consequences for our economy the outcome was extremely unpredictable.
+Relying on a solid, well-thought-out e-commerce strategy is an advantage for any advertiser in this type of situation.
+The results were extremely positive.
+Between March 19 and March 29, ZEB's online revenue increased by 183% compared to the same period last year.
 By the end of March, the increase was even higher with a 311% growth YoY.

-So how did Grava manage to sell more online despite the Corona crisis?
-This was also the result of joined forces.
+So how did Grava manage to sell more online despite the corona crisis?
+This was also the result of joint forces.
 By handling this situation wisely and empathically, Neuhaus was able to make a difference.
 Grava guided their way by altering the messages, focusing on the most converting strategies and ensuring the best possible ROI.

 How digital advertising can uplift your e-commerce strategy

-These cases show that with the right message, digital strategy and advertising partner, the COVID- crisis doesn’t mean a negative financial impact, but can even mean growth for your e-commerce channel.
+These cases show that with the right message, digital strategy and advertising partner, the COVID-crisis shouldn't equal a bad financial result.
+On the contrary it can even mean growth for your e-commerce channel.

-Inspired by these cases and want to know how Grava can uplift your digital advertising?
+Inspired by these cases?
+You want to know how Grava can uplift your digital advertising?